-Command Action Run this command and confirm that you want to reverse the direction of replication before you reverse the direction of copying in a failover and failback session.
+Command Action Enable Copy to Site 1 Run this command and confirm that you want to reverse the direction of replication before you reverse the direction of copying in a failover and failback session.
 After you issue this command, the Start H2->H1 command becomes available.